cweachock/cweachock.github.io/_posts/2017-12-14-shopify-section-blocks-goverre.md

 ![Goverre Inventory Section Listing Block](/images/Goverre--Custom-Invetory-Listing-Page-Screenshot-Using-Shopify-Section-Blocks.png)

-Something that's easily editable from the [Shopify](https://www.shopify.com/?ref=chris-weachock-design) admin show product pictures, select and show product availability, and indicate the title UPC number.
+They wanted something that was easily editable from the [Shopify](https://www.shopify.com/?ref=chris-weachock-design) admin to show product pictures, select and show product availability, and indicate the title/UPC value.
 In addition, they wanted it to be password protected.

 Turns out Shopify has an excellent tool with their new sections called “[section blocks](https://www.shopify.com/partners/blog/shopify-section-block)”.
 Using section blocks, you can easily loop a set attributes and different offers set using the schema.